thesofproject/sof-test/README.md

 ## Folder description
 * case-lib
-<br> Test case helper functions libary
+<br> Test case helper functions library

 * test-case
-<br> Test case folder holds the test cases
+<br> The test cases

 * tools
-<br> Script helper tools for setting up system.
+<br> Script helper tools for the test cases.
-<br> Can be used via the command line
+<br> Can also be used directly via the command line
 <br> Filenames should have the "sof-" prefix

 * logs